extremecoders-re/tamu-ctf-writeup/README.md

 gigem{F0RM@1NG_1S_H4RD}
 ```

-The exploit string can be simplified:
+#### Using positional arguments to printf

+The exploit string can be shortened.
 We can use [positional arguments](http://stackoverflow.com/a/6322594/1833653) to `printf` which would eliminate the need for consuming dwords using `%08x`.

 The exploit string in this case would be: